incapable of being put up with

 divert her from the ambition welling in her now: she wanted Paul D. No matter what he told and knew, she wanted him in her life.

-showing fear and lack of confidence
+showing fear and lack of courage

 The consequence was a